Lavells Newsagents Ltd

 Lavells Newsagents Ltd was founded in 1922 as Lavell & Co Ltd, a private company operating a small group of High Street outlets in central London specialising in confectionery.

-History and Origins
+History and origins

 The origin of the name 'Lavells' is unknown.

 The founder, Arthur MacKenzie was a wholesale confectioner from West Kensington.
 Herbert Mansfield became company secretary soon after and acquired the company outright in 1933.

 Lavells successfully survived the war years in spite of the difficulty of rationing.
 In 1948 it became a publicly quoted company and was subsequently acquired by Callard & Bowser, who in turn were acquired by Arthur Guinness & Company Limited in 1951.

-Guinness & Expansion
+Guinness and expansion

 The company then entered an era of rapid expansion and acquired many more shops including newsagents.
 These acquisitions were chains of shops and warehouses operated by Hancock & Co. in Manchester and Gordon's Limited in Leeds.

 This expansion firmly established Lavells in the news agency field and also involved them in the operation of sub-post offices.